Ekeberg Sculpture Park, Oslo’s Hidden Open-Air Gallery

 photography by: Omri Westmark

-Whilst each and every art installation throughout Ekebergparken offers an intriguing experience or a sight to behold at, some works have already become a pilgrimage site for art enthusiasts.
+Whilst each and every art installation throughout Ekebergparken offers an intriguing experience or a sight to behold, some works have already become a pilgrimage site for art enthusiasts.

 Conspicuously protruding from a patch of lawn, “Deep Cream Maradona” is Ekeberg’s single most provocative sculpture.
-The brainchild of Sarah Lucas, among Britain’s greatest contemporary artists, the strikingly yellow sculpture depicts a reclining woman with a phallic organ attached to her crotch, coalescing into a rather ambiguous figure.
+The brainchild of Sarah Lucas, one of Britain’s greatest contemporary artists, the strikingly yellow sculpture depicts a reclining woman with a phallic organ attached to her crotch, coalescing into a rather ambiguous figure.

-Standing somewhat unassumingly under the luxuriant canopies is “Venus de Milo aux tiroirs”, a bronze sculpture whose creator, Salvador Dali, was the undisputed leader of the 20th century surrealist movement.
-Featuring a semi-clothless figure of a woman divided by drawers, the controversial statue explores sexuality in the context of subconsciousness.
+Standing somewhat unassumingly under the luxuriant canopies is “Venus de Milo aux tiroirs,” a bronze sculpture whose creator, Salvador Dalí, was the undisputed leader of the 20th-century surrealist movement.
+Featuring a semi-clothed figure of a woman divided by drawers, the controversial statue explores sexuality in the context of subconsciousness.

-Another noteworthy work is the quirky sculptures of Huma Bhabha, an American-Pakistani sculptor who a gained a great deal of fame for her “We Come in Peace” art installation.
+Another noteworthy work is the quirky sculpture by Huma Bhabha, an American-Pakistani sculptor who gained a great deal of fame for her “We Come in Peace” art installation.
 Originally, the work was designed for the New York Metropolitan Museum of Art, where it greeted visitors at the roof terrace.
-Following a short period of time in the Big Apple, it was then relocated to Ekeberg Park.
-Consisting of two oddly-looking figures, a lying and plastic-wrapped armadillo-like creature named Benaam, and a rangy, Frankensteinian humanoid.
-Bhabha asserts that her work pays a homage to the famous sci-fi film “The Day the Earth Stood Still”.
+Following a short period of time in the Big Apple, it was relocated to Ekeberg Park.
+Consisting of two oddly looking figures— a lying and plastic-wrapped armadillo-like creature named Benaam, and a rangy, Frankensteinian humanoid— Bhabha asserts that her work pays homage to the famous sci-fi film “The Day the Earth Stood Still.

 “The Couple” by Louise Bourgeois, 2003